jbiddulph/jb-portfolio/content/docs/why-artificial-intelligence.md

+---
+title: "Why Artificial Intelligence Is Where It's At"
+description: "A concise look at why AI has become central to technology and business today, the key areas it's transforming, and practical steps to get started responsibly."
+tags:
+  - "artificial intelligence"
+  - "AI"
+  - "machine learning"
+draft: false
+date: "2025-11-20"
+---

 # Why Artificial Intelligence Is Where It's At

 Artificial intelligence (AI) isn't just a buzzword — it's the driving force behind major shifts in technology, product design, and business operations.
 Here's a short, practical breakdown of why AI matters now, where it's having the biggest impact, and how to approach it thoughtfully.